 We plunged outside into the dark woods, probably leaping over copperheads to escape Jack.

 Mom, the little boys’ counselor, didn’t welcome us to their cabin.
 “Sleep, or return to your cabin alone.”

 When my brother played morning reveille on his trombone (no trumpet player attended our church), we wished we’d never heard of Brown County.
 Given this cabin’s nonfunctional shower, we faced the day with greasy hair and back-to-nature fragrance.

 Soon, though, we lost ourselves in stitching genuine Indian coin purses, eating hot dogs, singing and learning Bible lessons.
 Playing dodgeball, we smacked the Drips to demonstrate our everlasting hate and love.

 All too soon, we said goodbye until Sunday school, when we would dress up and play nice.

 Who knew that soon, Brown County church camp, with its fun-infested cabins, imaginary kidnappers and trombone reveille, would say goodbye, too?

-Your Extraordinary Ordinary: What do you like best/least about Little League?
+Your Extraordinary Ordinary: What camp memories do you cherish?